ferreirafabio/video2tfrecord/README.md

 # video2tfrecords
 Easily convert RGB video data (e.g. tested with .avi and .mp4) to the TensorFlow tfrecords file format for training e.g. a NN in TensorFlow.
 Due to common hardware/GPU RAM limitations in Deep Learning, this implementation allows to limit the number of frames per video to be stored in the tfrecords.
 The code automatically chooses the frame step size s.t. there is an equal separation distribution of the individual video frames.

 The implementation offers the option to include Optical Flow (currently OpenCV's calcOpticalFlowFarneback) as an additional channel to the tfrecords data.
-Furthermore it can be easily extended in this regard, for example, by exchanging the currently used Optical Flow algorithm with a different one.
+Furthermore, it can be easily extended in this regard, for example, by exchanging the currently used Optical Flow algorithm with a different one.
 Acompanying the code, I've also added a small example with two .mp4 files from which two tfrecords batches are created (1 video per tfrecords file).
+Please make sure to use the GitHub repo instead of the pip installation to access the examples.

 This implementation was created during a research project and grew historically.
-Therefore, we invite users encountering bugs to pull-request a correction.
+Therefore, we invite users encountering bugs to pull-request fixes.

 ## Installation